php-censor/php-censor/docs/en/workers/worker.md

 ### On a new installation

 Setting up the worker on a new installation of PHP Censor is as simple as entering the appropriate values for your Beanstalkd server hostname and queue name when running the PHP Censor installer.
-By default, the installer assumes that you'll be using beanstalkd on `localhost` and will use the queue name `phpci`.
+By default, the installer assumes that you'll be using beanstalkd on `localhost` and will use the queue name `php-censor-queue`.

 ![PHP Censor Worker Installer](https://www.phptesting.org/media/render/f48f63699a04444630352643af18b643)

 ### On an existing installation

 On an existing installation, to set up the worker, you simply need to add the beanstalkd host and queue names directly into your `config.yml` file.
-You should add a `worker` key beneath the `phpci` section, with the properties `host` and `queue` as outlined in the screenshot below:
+You should add a `worker` key beneath the `php-censor` section, with the properties `host` and `queue` as outlined in the screenshot below:

 ![PHP Censor Worker Config](https://www.phptesting.org/media/render/9a88e9298670f2913f5798e68b94c9ed)